Hell Up In Harvard: 4 Black Students Terrorized By False ‘Swatting’ Attack, Riot Gear-Clad Cops Found No Weapons

 “At least tell people what happened, tell people about swatting,” Cotton added.
 “Students are learning about this via Sidechat and other social media platforms.
 I don’t think that’s how things should be done.”

-We’re glad that this incident didn’t go left but it easily could have and what a s#!t show that would have been.
+We’re glad that this incident didn’t go left, but it easily could have and what a sh-t show that would have been.

 -